Phases of cold holographic QCD: baryons, pions and rho mesons

-Since the baryon mass scales with $\lambda$ \cite{Hashimoto:2008zw}, the critical baryon chemical potential for the V $\to$ B transition thus increases from the left to the right panel.
+Since the baryon mass scales with $\lambda$ \cite{Hashimoto:2008zw}, the critical baryon chemical potential for the V $\to$ B transition increases from the upper left to the lower right panel.

 The first main observation is that the phase transition lines that separate the purely mesonic phases from the phases containing baryons becomes more and more horizontal as the coupling strength is increased.
 In other words, the properties of the baryons seem to become essentially independent of the isospin chemical potential.
 This observation is in accordance with the properties of a single baryon at large $\lambda$.
 In this case, the BPST solution is, to leading order, unaffected by isospin (and baryon) chemical potentials, which simply introduce non-trivial -- sub-leading -- temporal components of the gauge fields, see appendix A of Ref.\ \cite{Kovensky:2021ddl}.
 We also see that the curious non-monotonicity of the B-$\pi$B transition disappears gradually for large $\lambda$.
 As a consequence, in the strongly coupled limit pion condensation in baryonic matter is restricted to a region of extremely large isospin chemical potentials.
 This is an interesting observation also for neutron star applications: if this tendency is of general value, the absence of a pion condensate in dense nuclear matter -- which we observe even for the physical, less strongly coupled parameter set -- may be interpreted as a strong-coupling effect.